Associate Professor of Mathematics

 Algebra: Dr. Herden's interest focuses on the interaction between algebra and set theory.
 This concerns specifically the existence and construction of large algebraic structures (e.g., groups, rings, modules) under set-theoretic considerations.

 Set Theory: Dr. Herden is interested in any applications of set theory and infinite combinatorics to other fields of mathematics, most notably to algebra.
 This research is inspired by Saharon Shelah and his proof of the undecidability of the Whitehead problem.

 Combinatorics: More recently, Dr. Herden has also become interested in applications of finite combinatorics.
-He has contributed to incidence algebras, symplectic geometry, invariant theory, maximal operators, and ergodic theory.
+He has contributed to incidence algebras, symplectic geometry, ergodic theory, partitions, and graph theory.
 This research is influenced by Richard P. Stanley.

 In addition, Dr. Herden has a long-running interest in promoting mathematically talented high school students.
 He is a current member of the problem proposal committee of the German Mathematical Olympiad (DeMO).